 What is required?

 A commitment of one shift per week, every week, for six months from volunteers with a keen interest in learning more about the basics of clinical research.
 Volunteers will choose one of 42 available shifts slots from Monday through Sunday.
-You are entitled to 2 vacation days and 4 personal/sick days (these 4 must be made up) No more than two shifts in a row can be booked off.
+You are entitled to two vacation days and four personal/sick days (these four must be made up) No more than two shifts in a row can be booked off.
 24 shifts over a 26 week term must be completed.
-The program operates seven days a week from 8:30am to 11:00pm and is divided into the following three shifts:
+The program operates seven days a week from 8:30 a.m. to 11 p.m. and is divided into the following three shifts:

 - 8:30 a.m. to 1 p.m.

 - 1 to 6 p.m.

 The program follows the academic school year and runs from August to January and from February to July.
 All volunteers must: meet SickKids hiring requirements (TB test, proof of immunization, criminal reference/background check and orientation), complete Ethics and Good Clinical Practice training and familiarize themselves with current protocols.
 Volunteers who meet minimum program requirements may have the opportunity to extend their six-month commitment for another term.

-- Current registered students (priority will be given to 3rd and 4th year undergraduates) or recently graduated students (less than 12 months) from an accredited post-secondary program (e.g. undergraduate, graduate or nursing school) are eligible for this training program
+- Current registered students (priority will be given to third and fourth year undergraduates) or recently graduated students (less than 12 months) from an accredited post-secondary program (e.g. undergraduate, graduate or nursing school) are eligible for this training program

 - A commitment to work one five-hour shift per week for six months is mandatory